migueldeicaza/MonoTouch.Dialog/README.markdown

   * TimeElement (to edit just times)
   * BadgeElement
     To render images (57x57) or calendar entries next to the text.

+The more sophisticated elements include:

+  * MessageElement
+    To show Mail-like information showing a sender, a date, a summary and a message extract with optional message counts and read/unread indicators.

+  * OwnerDrawnElement
+    Allows developers to easily create elements that are drawn on demand.

+  * UIViewElement
+    Can we used to host a standard UIView as an element, in this case no cell reuse will take place.

 Values
 ------